Living Constitution: Opposition

 Professor Michael Ramsey has criticized living constitutionalism on the grounds that there are very few limits on what it could achieve.
 Ramsey uses Kenneth Jost's argument in favor of the unconstitutionality of the electoral college to argue that a living constitutionalist could believe, "Even something expressly set forth in the Constitution can be unconstitutional if annoying, inconvenient or ill-advised."
 Likewise, Professors Nelson Lund and John McGinnis have argued that it would be difficult for a living constitutionalist such as Robert Post to object if the US Supreme Court had used its reverse incorporation principle together with the principles of Reynolds v.
 Sims to make the US cte apportioned exclusively based on population and still retained the trust of the American people after doing so.

-Judicial activism

-One accusation made against the living Constitution method states that judges that adhere to it are judicial activists and seek to legislate from the bench.
-That generally means that a judge winds up substituting his judgment on the validity, meaning, or scope of a law for that of the democratically-elected legislature.

-Adherents of the Living Constitution are often accused of "reading rights" into the Constitution and of claiming that the Constitution implies rights that are not found in its text.
-For example, in Roe v.
-Wade, the US Supreme Court held that the Constitution has an implicit "right to privacy," which extends to a woman's right to decide to have an abortion.
-As such, the Court held that the government can regulate that right with a compelling interest and only if the regulation is as minimally intrusive as possible.
-Conservative critics have accused the Supreme Court of activism in inventing a constitutional right to abortion.
-That accusation is accurate in that abortion rights indeed had not been recognized but, the accusation has been applied selectively.
-For example, few conservatives levy the same claim against the Supreme Court for its decisions concerning sovereign immunity, a term that was also found to be implicit in the Eleventh Amendment by the Supreme Court.

 Outside the United States

 Canada

 In Canada, the living constitution is described under the living tree doctrine.